opendistro/for-elasticsearch-docs/docs/security-audit-logs/index.md

 ## Configure bulk request handling

 Bulk requests can contain many indexing operations.
-By default, the Security plugin only logs the single bulk request, not each individual operation.
+By default, the security plugin only logs the single bulk request, not each individual operation.

-The Security plugin can be configured to log each indexing operation as a separate event:
+The security plugin can be configured to log each indexing operation as a separate event:

 ```yml
 opendistro_security.audit.resolve_bulk_requests: true